Ballroom Dance Bashed and Re-Bashed: Controversial Moments in the Waltz's History

 Regency Era Repeated in 2007 China

-Installing the new dances into the physical education curricula can cause a host of other problems.
+Installing the new dances into the physical education curricula could cause a host of other problems.
 One teacher noted as many moralists noted in the 1800's that it involved the dreaded closed positions, which can lead to falling in love too early in life:

 The dance plan makes no sense.
 Running and calisthenics are a more effective way to lose weight.
 Our school needs to hire a special teacher to teach dancing and it will take up a lot of time.
 Most importantly, letting students waltz will create hotbeds of adolescent love.
 That is not good.
 Schools work very hard to prevent students from falling in love too early.